2 girls, 8 and 5, killed in Ingleside house fire; 4 adults seriously injured

 Three of the victims were already out of the home and suffered serious burn injuries.
 A fourth person had to be pulled from the home and was transported to Loyola Hospital.

-Fire crews then began searching for two missing girls.
+Fire crews then began searching for two missing girls once the flames were ut out.
 One of them was found dead in a bedroom and the other was found in a hallway on the second floor, Fox Lake Fire Protection District Chief Ed Lescher said.

 The victims are eight and five years old, Chief Lescher said.
 Authorities have not released their identities.